brad-colbert/fujinet-render-farm/README.md

-# fujinet-render-farm
+# fujinet-compute-farm

-Design documents and library code for a multi-machine "render farm" system for Atari 8-bit computers using the FujiNet network device
+Design documents and library code for a multi-machine "compute farm" / "render farm" system for Atari 8-bit computers using the FujiNet network device

 ## Concept